ruv/easyforth/index.markdown

 ## Arrays

-Forth doesn't exactly support arrays, but it does allow you to allocate a zone of contiguous memory, a lot like arrays in C. To allocate this memory, use the `allot` word.
+Forth doesn't exactly support arrays, but it does allow you to reserve a region of contiguous memory, a lot like arrays in C.

-    variable numbers
+Use the `create` word to define the start of the region, and `allot` to reserve the memory.

-    3 cells allot
+    create numbers  4 cells allot
     10 numbers 0 cells + !
     20 numbers 1 cells + !
     30 numbers 2 cells + !